tianon/tianon.github.io/_posts/2014-05-17-docker-on-gentoo.md

 ---
 layout: post
-title:  Love is a Battlefield
+title:  Love is a Battlefield (Docker on Gentoo)
 ---

 Docker on Gentoo can be a beautiful thing, but it can also be a challenge